pellcorp/creality-wiki/docs/microprobe.md

 ## Post Installation

+### V1 Probe Changes

+The default microprobe.cfg assumes a V2 microprobe a post install change to `[probe]` section of `printer.cfg` will be required for a V1.
+Have a look at the printer.cfg after the install has finished and have a look at the commented V1 pin config.

 ### MCU Firmware updates are pending

 At the end of the installer process if you get this message: